BardiaYaghmaie/bardiup/README.md

 | `backupMethod` | Method to use (copy/snapshot) | No |
 | `paused` | Pause backup schedule | No |

+`StorageLocation.Path` always stores a **relative key** (no prefix).
+The S3 backend automatically prepends the configured prefix, preventing double-prefix bugs.

 ### Retention Policy Options

 Each retention tier (daily, weekly, monthly, yearly, custom) supports: